vnt-github/cs238p/lectures/9_interrupts_and_system_calls.md

 ---
 - Disabling interrupts: only possible in ring level 0.
+    - this is done by setting FL_IF to 0 in EFLAGS, This is the 10th least significant bit in the EFLAGS.
+    - this will only disable asynchronous interrupts except for NMI (Non Maskable Interrupts).
     - if user process given process then he can go into infinite loops and run forever or execute the value of pi without timer interrupt.
     - OS will never get the timer interrupt delivered and won't be able to make a switch to another process to ensure fair allocation of CPU resources.
     - in code subsequent interrupts are also set in the SETGATE macro for the IDT table.